Introduction to Collaboratex

 The documentation is written to serve both evaluators and future contributors.

-- Free as in freedom and Open-Source
+- Free & Open-Source

 - Licensed under MIT